ShabbirHasan1/occams-rpc/docs/design_v2.md

 For string, might used in the API interface, can be first match in a HashMap to decide which class to handle, an decode accoding to string (class::method) to a specified Req type.

+#### Dispatch

+The dispatcher is repsponsible for decode the task and dispatch to backend processing.
+(There may be struct like worker pool in other threads/coroutines to handle)
-Codec:  Intend to support encryption, so there should be shared state, need to initialized as Arc<Codec> share between conn reader and writer.

-Therefore, The Dispatcher should be arc to be shared between reader and writer.
+Codec is intend to support encryption, so there should be shared state, need to initialized as Arc<Codec> share between conn reader and writer.
+Therefore, The dispatcher should be a Arc being shared between reader and writer.

+Because the connection of reader and writer is parallel, we should define ReqDispatch trait and RespReceiver trait separately.
+The ReqDispatch relies on RespReceiver because it should know about the task type of done channel.

+We set RespReceiver in ServerFactory as an associate type. but we leave the ReqDispatch to be infered From ` fn new_dispatcher(&self) -> impl ReqDispatch<Self::RespReceiver>``, because like TaskReqDispatch, usually comes with closure capturing the connext about how to dispatch the task.
+There may be a Fn or a struct defined by user.